aetperf/aetperf.github.io/_posts/2020-05-22-A-Quick-study-of-air-quality-in-Lyon-with-Python.md

-Since we will not change the location (4th district in Lyon), we only need to keep the `date` and `valeur` items from this dictionary, which is the air pollution index value.
+Since we will not change the location (4th district in Lyon), we only need to keep the `date` and `valeur` items from this dictionary. `valeur` is the air pollution index value.
 It ranges from 0 to 100, but could also rise above 100, which would mean that the warning threshold is exceeded.
 This would imply a serious risk to the population and the environment justifying the implementation of emergency measures.

 Note that you can get historic values but also forecasts if you enter a future date in the `get` params (2 day horizon at most when I tried that).